mlcommons/medperf/docs/getting_started/installation.md

 ## What's Next?

-Create your MedPerf account by following the instructions [here](signup.md).
+- Get familiar with the MedPerf client by following the [hands-on tutorials](tutorials_overview.md).
+- Understand and learn how to [build MedPerf MLCubes](../mlcubes/mlcubes.md).